lanwin/esphome_samsung_ac/readme.md

    - Connect V2 on the AC unit to G on the M5STACK controller.

 <img alt='M5STACK Wiring Diagram' src='https://github.com/lanwin/esphome_samsung_ac/assets/32042186/42a6757d-bfcf-4a29-be87-cf1b204e248a' width='400'>

-If your AC did not has V1/V2 please check out this [post](https://github.com/lanwin/esphome_samsung_ac/discussions/39#discussioncomment-8383733).

 ## Software Installation